a-musing-moose/udjango/README.rst

 	So I wrote something in Go.
 This does compile to a single, statically linked executable and allows cross compiling, which is nice. rapyd_ (Run A Python in Docker) is the tool and it basically takes all command line args and runs them inside the docker container instead.
 It is a seriously simplistic but appears to work.

 	I also managed (with a little tweeking) to get the whole setup running in PyCharm, including the debugger.
 Which does remind me that we probably need a way of running a debugger when not using PyCharm.

+2018-01-03:
+	Using docker compose for the web server I think mean I can just use ``pudb`` for example, as long as I assign an interactive terminal to the ``web`` service.

+	I also wonder if I should start doing type annotations and add a ``mypy`` target.
+I don't think that Django yet has annotation or that any have been added to ``typeshed``, which is a bit of a shame.

 .. _docker: https://www.docker.com/
 .. _`docker compose`: https://docs.docker.com/compose/install/